Holographic $T\bar{T}$ deformation of the entanglement entropy in (A)dS$_3$/CFT$_2$: Introduction

-We aim to study the impact of $T\bar{T}$ deformation on the entanglement entropy in the dS/CFT duality.
+The primary purpose of this paper is to study the impact of the $T\bar{T}$ deformation on holographic entanglement entropy in the dS spacetime, including three holographic models: dS/CFT, dS/dS, and half-dS.
+For the $T\bar{T}$-deformed dS/CFT~\cite{Chen:2023eic}, the dual field theory is on the spacelike slice $t=t_c$, which coincides with the idea of Cauchy slice holography~\cite{Araujo-Regado:2022gvw, Araujo-Regado:2022jpj}.
+In the $T\bar{T}$-deformed dS/dS, the cosmological constant term also appears in the trace flow equation of the $T\bar{T}$ deformation, thus the $T\bar{T}$ deformation of this model is referred to as $T\bar{T}+\Lambda_2$ deformation~\cite{Gorbenko:2018oov,Shyam:2021ciy,Coleman:2021nor,Torroba:2022jrk,Batra:2024kjl}.
 However, the deformed field theory no longer retains conformal symmetry, rendering the original method for calculating the entanglement entropy inapplicable.
-Fortunately, when the deformed CFT is situated on a two-dimensional sphere, the entanglement entropy of a subregion with endpoints at antipodal points can be calculated via the replica method~\cite{Calabrese:2009qy,Donnelly:2018bef, Caputa:2019pam, Deng:2023pjs}.
-In this context, by adjusting the spherical radius $r$, we can study the renormalization group flow~\cite{Wilson:1973jj, Polchinski:1983gv} of the dual field theory under $T\bar{T}$ deformation, with $r$ functioning as the radial coordinate in the bulk spacetime.
+Fortunately, when the $T\bar{T}$-deformed CFT is situated on a two-dimensional sphere, the entanglement entropy of a subregion with endpoints at antipodal points can be calculated by replicating the spherical geometry~\cite{Calabrese:2009qy,Donnelly:2018bef, Caputa:2019pam, Deng:2023pjs, Grieninger:2019zts}.
+In this context, by adjusting the spherical radius $r$, we can also study the renormalization group flow~\cite{Wilson:1973jj, Polchinski:1983gv} of the dual field theory under $T\bar{T}$ deformation, with $r$ functioning as the radial coordinate in the bulk spacetime.
 This method is an extension of the approach proposed in ref.~\cite{Lewkowycz:2013nqa} and was further generalized in ref.~\cite{Lewkowycz:2019xse} to compute the entanglement entropy of arbitrary spatial intervals on a two-dimensional plane.
 In ref.~\cite{Chen:2023eic}, the replica method was employed within the $T\bar{T}$-deformed dS/CFT duality to calculate the entanglement entropy for the subregion between two antipodal points on the sphere.
+In the $T\bar{T}$-deformed theories, non-perturbative calculations of entanglement entropy have been achieved using the replica trick, yielding exact results on spherical and flat manifolds~\cite{Donnelly:2018bef, Lewkowycz:2019xse}.
+However, the non-perturbative calculation on general manifolds is still lacking.